 Comfort Considerations for Extended Sessions

-Stock straps on most headsets disappoint.
-Budget $30-50 for an aftermarket strap regardless of which headset you choose.
+Weight distribution matters more than total weight numbers suggest.
+A well-balanced 515g headset like the Quest 3 feels lighter during extended wear than a poorly balanced 450g headset.
+The stock headstrap on most consumer headsets disappoints, and I recommend budgeting $30 to $50 for an aftermarket strap regardless of which headset you choose.
 Elite straps or halo-style alternatives transform comfort dramatically during sessions exceeding one hour.

 Glasses Compatibility and Lens Inserts